 It was not long ago when FIFA expelled Ethiopia during the 2010 World Cup qualifying.
 Getting back to prominence was crucial, and in 2011, Ethiopia lost once in 11 matches.
 Improvement continued during June 2012, which included a 1-1 draw away to South Africa to open its 2014 World Cup qualification campaign.

 Following a 2-0 victory against the Central African Republic, Ethiopia knocked out Benin on an Adane Girma away goal in Cotonou.
 Only Sudan stood between Ethiopia and the 2013 Africa Cup of Nations.
 Though it lost 5-3 in the first leg in Omdurman, Ethiopia had the vital road goals ahead of the second leg, which remained scoreless for an hour until two goals in four minutes decided the outcome.
-Girma and Saladin Said scored the only goals of the second long.
-After ten goals over the two legs in a thrilling series, Ethiopia had returned from a 31-year absence to qualify for the Africa Cup of Nations after a 31-year absence.
+Girma and Saladin Said scored the vital goals to send Ethiopia back to the Africa Cup of Nations after a 31-year absence.

-As many African nations began writing new chapters in their histories, one country began theirs when in February 2012.
-The Confederation of African Football welcomed South Sudan as its 54th nation - South Sudan, who three months later became FIFA's 209th member.
-South Sudan hosted its first official match on July 10, 2012, against Uganda.
+As many African nations continued writing new chapters, one country began theirs when in February 2012.
+The Confederation of African Football welcomed South Sudan as its 54th nation, and it hosted its first official match on July 10, 2012, against Uganda.